Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Experiments

 \textbf{Emotion metrics}.
 We used the same evaluation metrics as suggested in~\cite{kollias2020analysing}.
 For facial AU detection, the evaluation metric is $0.5 \cdot \mathrm{F1} + 0.5 \cdot \mathrm{Acc}$, where F1 denotes the unweighted F1 score for all 12 AUs, and Acc denotes the total accuracy.
 For expression classification, we used $0.67 \cdot \mathrm{F1}+0.33 \cdot \mathrm{Acc}$ as the metric, where F1 denotes the unweighted F1 score for 7 classes, and Acc is the total accuracy.
 For valence and arousal, we evaluated them with CCC.

 \textbf{Uncertainty metric}.
-Same to \cite{lakshminarayanan2016simple}, we evaluated the uncertainty estimation performance using the negative log-likelihood (NLL) for classification tasks (\ie, EXPR and AU) and root mean square error (RMSE) for regression tasks (\ie, valence and arousal).
+Same to \cite{lakshminarayanan2016simple}, we evaluated the in-domain uncertainty estimation performance using the negative log-likelihood (NLL) for classification tasks (\ie, EXPR and AU) and root mean square error (RMSE) for regression tasks (\ie, valence and arousal).
 Lower NLL or RMSE means better uncertainty estimation performance.
+For out-of-domain uncertainty performance, we created an OOD detection task by importing non-facial images, and evaluated the binary classification performance using ROC (receiver operating characteristic) curves and AUC (area under the ROC curve) scores.